Remembrances for our Deceased Brothers

 Fr Patrick (Patsy) Keenan, O.Carm.
 (1917-2002)

-This homily was preached by F. Burke, O.Carm. at the Memorial Mass in Terenure College Chapel on the evening of Monday, August 26, 2002.
+This homily was preached by the Prior Provincial, F. Burke, O.Carm., at the Memorial Mass in Terenure College Chapel on the evening of Monday, August 26, 2002.

 As believers we constantly face the paradox of death.
 On the one hand, we are deeply saddened by our loss.
 Fr Patsy, a familiar and loved presence will be among us no longer.
 We recall precious memories of happier times together – memories which become more cherished as each day passes.